Why Two is a Great Team Size

 A team of two hits the sweet spot in productivity and skills.

-Recently, I watched the 1973 movie The Day of the Jackal, in which Inspector Lebel is tasked with hunting down an assassin hired to kill President De Gaulle.
+Recently, I watched the 1973 movie The Day of the Jackal, in which Inspector Lebel is hunting down an assassin hired to kill President De Gaulle.
 When offered the full resources of the French government, Lebel asks for only one colleague: “Just Caron.”
-He understands why two is the right size for his team.
+He understands that given the urgency, he needs a team of two.

 So when you take on a challenging task, start with a team of two.
 Don’t mobilize an army.
 Be like Inspector Lebel.